mojir/es2015/README.md

 # es2015
-An es2015 workflow with gulp, rollup and babel
+An es2015 workflow with gulp, webpack and babel